Hiwonder-docs/Jetson-Orin-Nano/source/docs/10_ROS2_Basic_Lesson.md

 	def run(self):
 	# Execute a loop when the ROS2 system is running normally.
     while rclpy.ok():
-	# Print “Hello World” to the node’s log.
+	# Print "Hello World" to the node's log.
     self.get_logger().info('Hello World')
 	# Sleep for 0.5s to control the loop time.
     time.sleep(0.5)